-In a 2019 review of studies Trusted Source, researchers went over the literature on the relationship between dietary patterns and ADHD.
+Additional studies show that there was a connection between dietary patterns and ADHD.
 Results of the analysis showed that “unhealthy” dietary patterns, like a high intake of refined sugar or saturated fat, may increase the risk of ADHD.

-Another recent review of studies Trusted Source looked at the link between sugar and soft drink consumption and ADHD symptoms.
+Another recent review looked at the link between sugar and soft drink consumption and ADHD symptoms.
 According to the results, increased consumption of sugar and sugar-sweetened beverages caused an increase in ADHD symptoms.

 Is ADHD a Nutritional and Not a Mental Problem?